Australasia 1919: Treaty of Versailles

 At 5am Paris time, Germany signed an armistice with the Allies in railway carriage No. 2419 D at Compiègne, France, to end its involvement in World War I. The armistice went into effect at 11am and, although not a formal surrender, demanded that the Germans withdraw their troops to behind their own borders, renounce the Treaty of Brest-Litovsk, release all prisoners, promise to pay reparations, and surrender their fleet and materials.

 Representatives of the Dominion of Canada, the Commonwealth of Australia, the Union of South Africa, and the Dominion of New Zealand signed the Treaty of Versailles separately from, but underneath, the King of the United Kingdom of Great Britain and Ireland and of the British Dominions beyond the Seas.
-This simple act - the first time the dominions had signed an international treaty as separate states - marked the beginning of their control over their own foreign policies.
+This simple act—the first time the dominions had signed an international treaty as separate states—marked a step towards their control over their own foreign policies.